joezuntz/cosmosis-doc/reference/standard_library/wmap.rst

-"The Wilkinson Microwave Anisotropy Probe measured the temperature and polarization of the CMB over the full sky in the K, Ka, Q, V, and W microwave bands.
+The Wilkinson Microwave Anisotropy Probe measured the temperature and polarization of the CMB over the full sky in the K, Ka, Q, V, and W microwave bands.